Fiji Television

-Fiji Television Limited is one of Fiji's main television network.
-It was founded on 15 June 1994 as the first permanent commercial television broadcasting network in the country, although television had previously been introduced temporarily in October 1991 to broadcast the Rugby World Cup as well as Cricket World Cup.
+Fiji Television Limited is one of Fiji's main television networks.
+It was founded on 15 June 1994 as the first permanent commercial television broadcasting network in the country, although television had previously been introduced temporarily in October 1991 to broadcast the Rugby World Cup as well as the Cricket World Cup.
 This was reviewed and reissued in 2000 for a term of 12 years.
 Fiji TV was listed as a public company in 1996 on the Suva Stock Exchange, now known as the South Pacific Stock Exchange.